Jump on the jobseeker’s boots for a moment. You are looking for a new job and you have many potential options.

 Employee experience at the hearth of recruitment

-Employee stories and experiences in video or text play similar role in recruitment as references in sales.
+Employee testimonials and experiences in video or text play similar role in recruitment as references in sales.
 No matter how good your product is, it is hard to close sales if you dont have references.
 Some may convert, but permanently at a lower percentage than if you would have used references.

 In marketing, the value of references has already been learned, but in recruiting people are a bit behind in it compared to marketing.